DataWorkz-DE/Dataworkz-site/content/english/timeline/timeline-21.md

 ---
-title: Geen kans voor Corona
+title: Not giving Corona a chance
 date: 2020-05-15T00:00:00Z
 image: "/images/screen-shot-2020-10-06-at-09-02-43.png"

 ---
-Thuis werken.
-Afstand houden, geen high-fives.
-Dat valt ons bestwel zwaar.
-Maar we halen alles uit de kast om ook op afstand samen kunnen zijn, zoals bij de thuistasting wijn proeverij!
-En ook de meetups gaan door bijvoorbeeld in samenwerking met het Human & Tech institute over bias testing en ethiek in AI.
+Working from home.
+Keeping a distance, no high-fives.
+That is pretty hard for us.
+But we do everything in our power to be together even remotely, like the home wine tasting!
+And the meetups continue, for example in cooperation with the Human & Tech Institute on bias testing and ethics in AI.

-We merken wel, dat we met ons ruim kantoor goed de afstand regels kunnen volgen en zo wordt het een omgedraaide detacherings wereld.
-In plaats van werken bij klanten, komen klanten met hun teams bij ons op bezoek - om elkaar eindelijk weer eens live te zien.
+We find that with our spacious office we can easily comply with the distance rules and so the consultancy world is turned upside down.
+Instead of working at the client's, clients and their teams come to us - to finally see each other live again.